Troubleshooting Import Issues

 Existing Data Is Not Updating as Expected

-The Kibo eCommerce Import/Export Tool uses a combination of codes (unique identifiers) and names to map data both between sheets in the template files and to existing data in Kibo eCommerce.
+The Import/Export Tool uses a combination of codes (unique identifiers) and names to map data both between sheets in the template files and to existing data.
 Refer to the template file topics for information about which values are used to map data, and ensure those values match across all references to the data object.

 HTML Tags Appearing in Content

-Unless otherwise specified for a particular field, the Kibo eCommerce Import/Export Tool does not process HTML tags during import/export operations.
+Unless otherwise specified for a particular field, the Import/Export Tool does not process HTML tags during import/export operations.
 Be sure to strip these characters before you update data.

 Special Characters in Attributes